leonidscott/hydrofoil/docs/NACA-4 Digit Design.md

 ![initial state](img/NACA4a.gif)

 In the picture above, **Cmax** is the Maximum Camber, **X-Cmax** is the Maximum Camber Position, and the thickness isn't described on the picture :cry:.
-I would suggest playing with these three inputs in the foil generator in the reasource section.
+I would suggest playing with these three inputs in the foil generator in the resource section.

 ##The Math
 I don't know why exactly the proccess the NACA people used to arrive at these equations but I do know how to use them.
 To start off, there are some simple equations that define camber and thickness.
 The camber and thickness equations on their own don't give you a foil shape, but they are the building blocks to get there.
 The final goal will be to create four equations that describe the upper and lower surfaces of the foil.